Blixermations/RhythmComplex/index.md

-## Welcome to GitHub Pages
+## Welcome to the RhythmComplex Website!

-You can use the [editor on GitHub](https://github.com/Blixermations/RhythmComplex/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Hi there!
+Welcome to the RhythmComplex website!
+This site holds all the downloads/docs of RhythmComplex and how to play it!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Currently the readme file is being transported to this website! so the current docs will be moved to here! please wait for more notices later!

 ### Markdown